 We all only want what’s best for our child.
 But in the high-pressure atmosphere of high school and college, many of us get a little too involved in our teenager’s life and “overparent.”

-Watch this video featuring extended interviews from our film BREAKING POINTS, and hear educators and healthcare professionals talk about the dangers of “overparenting” and how it can potentially lead to the abuse of prescription stimulants:
+The following video features extended interviews from our film BREAKING POINTS.
+Educators and healthcare professionals talk about the dangers of “overparenting” and how it can potentially lead to the use of prescription stimulants.

 The experience of trying, failing and trying again builds grit, which is essential for instilling resilience in young adults.
 Resilience leads to good mental health, and good mental health reduces the risk of drug use — not to mention, allows kids to cope with the ups and downs that life will throw at them.